 29. touché: acknowledgment of a point made, or of a hit in fencing (emotionally touched)

 30. vignette: a brief description or scene (a small picture)

-1 Response to “French Words with New Meanings in English”
+1 thought on “French Words with New Meanings in English”

 A quite interesting explanation.
 Thank you:

 “en masse”: a group or mass moving as one entity (a collection or crowd).
 We need an ENGLISH word for this, rather than relying on French, Latin, or German for it.

 “Coup”, as in a forced change of government, is actually a contraction of “coup d’etat” – a phrase that is much more explanatory and precise.

 Also “coup” is to be confused with “coupe”, a kind of automobile.